k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

 	Each such sheet contains
       - one row per requirement with its id, text and 54 assessed quality metrics, e.g., # counts and ? bools 1-positive/0-negative, (17 manually, 20 Excel formula, 17 by Python script from auxiliary file)
       - a header with 78 aggregated metrics for the whole requirement set, e.g., Σ sums and Ø averages (1 by Python script from auxiliary file, 12 manual from readability tool, 65 Excel formula)
-    - "Summary" sheet summarizing the metrics per set in a comapartive overview together with averages and other statistical values
+    - "Summary" sheet summarizing the metrics per document set in a comapartive overview together with averages and other statistical values
+    - "Summary Random" sheet same as "Summary" but with values per random group
     - "Summary effects" sheet summarizing the metrics effect sizes and significance per set in a comapartive overview
+    - "Overview *" sheets aggregate effect sizes, effect size categories, and statistical significance for respective metric sets (all, per quality characteristic, per guideline) and calculate the mean effect sizes per set
     - "all *" sheets that aggregate the header values over all requirements per notation (free, EARS, MASTER, AdvEARS, boilerplates (DODT), SPIDER)
     - "RandomDistribution" sheet where the requirements are reshuffled to their random groups based on random numbers
     - "radar charts" sheet containing 62 radar charts for all none-auxiliary metrics